Taproot/authentication/README.md

 ### Can this be used outside of Silex?

 It works best with silex but with some small modifications might be easily adapted to any project using Symfony HTTP Kernel — if you’re interested in getting this working, raise an issue.

+Alternatively, take a look at [indieweb/mention-client](https://github.com/indieweb/mention-client-php), [Aaron Parecki](https://aaronparecki.com)’s excellent library of which taproot/authentication is merely a thin wrapper.

 ## Contributions + Testing